JonathanSweeney-NOAA/github-NOAA/README.md

-# Procedures for setting up and using Github at NOAA
+# Procedures for setting up and using GitHub at NOAA

-Git (the software) and Github (the remote server) have become the preferred version control and collaboration tool for maintaining code and developing software.
+Git (the software) and GitHub (the remote server) have become the preferred version control and collaboration tool for maintaining code and developing software.
 The time you spend setting up your repository at the start pays with interest as you maintain an organized, collaborative project, with a functional master version throughout project development.
 You will also no longer ever be faced with a sprawling project directory with files labeled V1...
 Vinfiniti!

 ## Setting up an account